TGS

 Reports to hmrc of fraudulent emails soar

-seen at 11:46, 14 September in Student Loans Company News - national.
+seen at 11:46, 14 September in Student Loans Company News - national (Our copy).

 Reports of fraudulent “phishing” emails have risen by 300 per cent over the past year, HM Revenue & Customs has confirmed.